bmtltd/KY9999-Protect-DotNet-Web-Applications-with-ISV/README.md

-# KY9999-Website-How-To-Protect-your-custom-web-application-with-ISV
-How to protect a custom-built website using IBM Security Verify SSO
+# How to protect a custom-built website using IBM Security Verify SSO

+1. Create a new .NET Core Web Application using:
+    ```
+    dotnet new webapp
+    ```

+2.